euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 This is accomplished by the controller vault calling `impersonate`.
 It passes in the collateral vault as the target contract and the violator as `onBehalfOfAccount`.
 The controller would construct a `withdraw` call using the its own address as the `receiver`.
 From the collateral vault's perspective, this appears as a regular withdrawal, and it does not need to know that the funds are being withdrawn due to a liquidation.

+### callback

+Because vaults can be called directly without going through the EVC, a [batch context](#batches) may not be open when they are invoked.
+The EVC provides a function `callback` so that vaults can be coded in a way that assumes they are always executing within a batch.

+`callback` will create a new batch, and call-back into the caller with the provided `msg.data`, forwarding the provided `value` (or full balance of the EVC if max `uint256` was specified).
+Inside the batch, the `onBehalfOfAccount` account will be set to whatever was provided by the calling vault.
+The vault should use `msg.sender` for this.
+In theory a vault could supply any address, but the only other contract that will see this `onBehalfOfAccount` is the vault itself: Recall that the `onBehalfOfAccount` should only be trusted when `msg.sender` is the EVC itself.

+To use `callback`, it is recommended that vaults use a special modifier `routedThroughCVC` before its re-entrancy guard modifier.
+This will take care of routing the calls through the EVC, and the vault can operate under the assumption it is always inside a batch.

 ### Execution Contexts